 Written by Patrick Chavis

-Family, tradition, and moral values –no matter what culture or religion you subscribe too –these things matter.
-They appear in the Bible, the Torah, the Quran, and in many more religious and cultural traditions all over the world.
-The stories may be different, but many of the lesson are very much the same.
-Aldergate Church in Tustin, California –a Methodist church by association — putting on the most famous Jewish musical of all time, demonstrates their belief in this very concept.
-Some may say it’s an odd choice, but Aldergate doesn’t think so.
+Family, tradition, and moral values –no matter what culture or religion you subscribe to –these things are important.
+They appear in the Bible, the Torah, the Quran, and many more religious and cultural traditions worldwide.
+The stories may be different, but many lessons are very similar.
+Aldergate Church in Tustin, California –a Methodist church by association — putting on the most famous Jewish musical of all time demonstrates their belief in this concept.
+Some may say it’s odd, but Aldergate doesn’t think so.

-A little history: Fiddler on the Roof was at one time the longest running show to hit Broadway for quite a while.
-Fiddler’s long reign on the great white only lasted until Grease came along.
-At the time Fiddler first came out, many people thought the production might be too Jewish for a mainstream audience and not Jewish enough for a Jewish one.
-Both were wrong –like any well written story —Fiddler straddled the line of being to appealing to all demographics while staying true to it’s Jewish roots.
-The musical is based on a story written in the 1800’s about a Jewish dairyman man named Tevye who has six troublesome daughters.
+A little history: Fiddler on the Roof was at one time the longest-running show to hit Broadway for quite a while.
+Fiddler’s long reign on the tremendous white way lasted until Grease came along.
+When Fiddler first came out, many people thought the production might be too Jewish for a mainstream audience and not Jewish enough for a Jewish one.
+Both were wrong –like any well-written story —Fiddler straddled the line of appealing to all demographics while staying true to its Jewish roots.
+The musical is based on a novel written in the 1800s about a Jewish dairyman named Tevye who has six troublesome daughters.
 Continue Reading